Are pets covered by renters insurance?

 Restricted breeds and renters insurance

-However, if your dog has a history of aggression or biting, insurance companies may hesitate to assume that risk — by either excluding the pet from coverage, denying coverage altogether, or charging you a more expensive premium.
+However, if your dog has a history of aggression or biting, insurance companies may hesitate to assume that risk — by either imposing exclusions from coverage, denying coverage altogether or charging you a more expensive premium.
 Exotic pets may be excluded from insurance coverage entirely.

 Which dog breeds are restricted by insurance companies?

-Every insurance company’s requirements are different, and some breeds are more stigmatized than others.
-Your insurer might choose to specifically exclude the dog from liability coverage — meaning that you won’t be covered, legally or medically, if your dog injures someone.
+Every insurance company’s requirements are different, and some breeds of dogs are more stigmatized than others.
+Your renters insurance company might choose to specifically exclude the dog from liability coverage — meaning that you won’t be covered, legally or medically, if your dog injures someone.

 These dog breeds may be ineligible for coverage under a renters policy: